mwmlln/shinju_select/README.md

 ### 1.1 The purpose of this site

 This site is created to sell and promote Akoya pearl jewellery produced in Japan.
-Akoya pearls from Japan are known for an excellent quality and tresured by many in generations.
-This online store is specialised in this excellent quality pearl jewellery selected and sourced directory from the area where harvest of Akoya pearl is the most in Japan.
+Akoya pearls from Japan are known for an excellent quality and tresured by many for generations.
+This online store specialises in this excellent quality pearl jewellery selected and sourced directly from the area where harvest of Akoya pearl is most prelevant in Japan.

 ### 1.2 Target Audience

-This online store is targeted to high end jewellery market for users who seek highest quality Jewellery to last not only life time but generations.
+This online store is targeted to a high end  market for users who seek highest quality jewellery to last not only a life time but generations after.
-Target audience includes shoppers searching for Jewellery for wedding or other special occasions, shoppers who are searching for a special treat for themselves or shoppers who are looking for a very special gift to someone special.
+Target audience includes shoppers searching for jewellery for their wedding or other special occasions, also for those who are searching for a special treat for themselves or looking for a very distinctive gift to someone special.

 ### 1.3 User Goals